Branovo

 Branovo (Kisbaromlak) is a municipality and village in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1418.

 Geography

 The village lies at an altitude of 130 metres and covers an area of 9.321 km².
 It has a population of about 570 people.

+Population

 Ethnicity

 The population is about 97.5% Slovak and 2.5% Hungarian.

 Facilities

 The village has a public library and football pitch.